jakearchibald/simple-serviceworker-tutorial/README.md

 Visit the site in Chrome (`http://localhost:8080` if you used the script above).
 Open the dev tools and look at the console.
 Once you refresh the page, it'll be under the ServiceWorker's control.

+**You can reset the SW & caches at any point** by navigating to `reset/`.
+That will unregister the ServiceWorker & clear all the caches.

 ## 2. Go offline

 Disable your internet connection & shut down your local web server.